 Train passengers are able enjoy the contrasts of modern 125-mph tilting trains and vintage steam locomotives on the busy West Coast Main Line again this summer.

-For the first time in over 40 years Statesman Rail is operating a regular timetabled steam-hauled train, departing from stations in Lancashire and offering a unique 260 mile return day trip over the world famous Settle and Carlisle line.
+Following a sell-out operation last year, Statesman Rail is again operating a regular timetabled steam-hauled train, departing from stations in Lancashire and offering a unique 260 mile return day trip over the world famous Settle and Carlisle line.
 Virgin Trains’ iconic Pendolino and Super Voyager tilting trains will provide connections into the steam-hauled special train at both Lancaster and Preston.

 Passengers are able to see how effortlessly modern trains tackle gradients on the route, while the steam-hauled train will demonstrate how demanding it was for the driver and fireman to keep their train moving.

-The steam-hauled train, will travel from Lancaster and Preston to Appleby and Carlisle via the scenic Settle and Carlisle railway, and operates every Wednesday from 29 July to 9 September.
-Due to demand an additional train on Wednesday 23 September has been added to the timetable.
+The steam-hauled train, will travel from Lancaster and Preston to Appleby and Carlisle via the scenic Settle and Carlisle railway, and operates every Wednesday from 28 July to 8 September.

 Virgin’s Pendolino trains are fully air-conditioned and have power points to enable passengers to charge mobile phones and laptops.
-Most trains are Wi-Fi enabled and have enhanced mobile phone reception.
+Trains are also Wi-Fi enabled and have enhanced mobile phone reception.
 Alternatively, if you’d prefer some quiet time there is a quiet coach on all trains.
 The Pendolino trains are used on most services on the London-Glasgow route.